-- Drain the tires by spinning the tires at high speed to "sling" the water out.
+- 1. Drain the tires by spinning the tires at high speed to "sling" the water out.
 One way to do this is to make several high-speed passes on a flat, dry surface, if possible. - 2.
-Remove the batteries. - 3.
-Rinse excess dirt and mud off the truck with low-pressure water, such as from a garden hose.
-Do NOT use a pressure washer or other high-pressure water.
-Avoid directing water into the bearings, differentials, etc. - 4.
-Blow off the truck with compressed air (optional, but recommended).
+Remove the batteries. - Rinse excess dirt and mud off the truck with low-pressure water, such as from a garden hose.
+Do NOT use pressure washer or other high-pressure water.
+Avoid directing water into the bearings, transmission, etc. - Blow off the truck with compressed air (optional, but recommended).
 Wear safety glasses when using compressed air. - 5.
-Remove the wheels from the truck. - 6.
-Spray all the bearings, drive train, and fasteners with WD-40 $^{\circ}$ or similar water displacing light oil.

-- 7. Let the truck stand or you may blow it off with compressed air.
-Placing the truck in a warm, sunny spot will aid drying.
+Remove the wheels from the truck. - Spray all the bearings, drivetrain, and fasteners with WD-40° or similar water displacing light oil. - 7.
+Let the truck stand or you may blow off with compressed air.
+Placing the truck in a warm sunny spot will aid drying.
 Trapped water and oil will continue to drip from the truck for a few hours.
 Place it on a towel or piece of cardboard to protect the surface underneath. - 8.
 As a precautionary step, remove the sealed receiver box cover.
 While unlikely, humidity or tiny amounts of moisture or condensation may enter the receiver box during wet running.
 This can cause long-term problems with the sensitive electronics in the receiver.
 Removing the receiver box cover during storage allows the air inside to dry.
 This step can improve the long-term reliability of the receiver.
 It is not necessary to remove the receiver or unplug any of the wires. - 9.
-Additional Maintenance: Increase your frequency of disassembly, inspection, and lubrication of the following items.
-This is necessary after extended wet use or if the vehicle will not be used for an extended period of time (such as a week or longer).
-This additional maintenance is needed to prevent any trapped moisture from corroding internal steel components. - Stub axle housing bearings: Remove, clean, and re-oil the bearings. - Differentials: Remove, disassemble, clean, and re-grease the differential components.
+Additional Maintenance: Increase your frequency of disassembly, inspection and lubrication of the following items: This is necessary after extended wet use or if the vehicle will not be used for an extended period of time (such as a week or longer).
+This additional maintenance is needed to prevent any trapped moisture from corroding internal steel components.

+- Stub axle housing bearings: Remove, clean, and re-oil the bearings. - Transmission: Remove, disassemble, clean, and re-grease the transmission components.
 Use a light coating of wheel bearing grease (from an auto parts store) on the metal gear teeth.
-Refer to your exploded view diagrams for help with disassembly and reassembly. - Velineon motor: After operating your model in wet or muddy conditions, remove the motor and clean any mud or dirt from the bearings.
-To access the rear bearing, remove the plastic cap with thumb pressure, or gently pry the cap off with a flat-blade screwdriver.
-To prevent corrosion and ensure maximum bearing life, lubricate the bearings with a light oil (available at your local hobby store).
-Following these steps will extend motor life and maintain peak performance.
+Refer to your exploded view diagrams for help with disassembly and reassembly. - Velineon motor: Remove the motor, clean with aerosol motor cleaner, and re-oil the bearings with lightweight motor oil.
 Be sure to wear eye protection when using spray aerosol cleaners.